Questions about United States District Court for the Northern District of California

 Short answers, pulled from the story.

-What is the United States District Court for the Northern District of California?
+What counties does the United States District Court for the Northern District of California cover?

-The United States District Court for the Northern District of California is a federal judicial body that serves as the primary venue for major technology law cases in the United States.
-It covers a vast geographic area including Alameda, Contra Costa, Del Norte, Humboldt, Lake, Marin, Mendocino, Monterey, Napa, San Benito, San Francisco, San Mateo, Santa Clara, Santa Cruz, and Sonoma counties.
+The United States District Court for the Northern District of California covers Alameda, Contra Costa, Del Norte, Humboldt, Lake, Marin, Mendocino, Monterey, Napa, San Benito, San Francisco, San Mateo, Santa Clara, Santa Cruz, and Sonoma counties.
+This jurisdiction spans from the redwood forests of Del Norte to Silicon Valley.

-When was the United States District Court for the Northern District of California established?
+When was the United States District Court for the Northern District of California established by Congress?

 Where is the headquarters of the United States District Court for the Northern District of California located?

-What types of cases does the United States District Court for the Northern District of California handle?
+Why do major technology companies file lawsuits with the United States District Court for the Northern District of California?